tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   {cite}`ug1399` for more predictable inferencing by Vitis HLS.

 * A dataflow region is in the canonical form if:
-  - The task functions are not be inlined.
+  - The task functions are not inlined.
   - Each task function's return type is `void`.
   - Each task function uses only local and non-static variables.
   - The sequence of task functions pass data forward such that